How to Explain an Employment Gap on Your Resume

 Should I include a section explaining employment gaps on my resume?

 Including a section explaining employment gaps on your resume is not necessary.
-Instead, focus on showcasing your skills, achievements, and relevant experiences that make you a strong candidate for the position.
+Instead weave your employment gap into your standard resume sections while showcasing your skills, achievements, and relevant experiences that make you a strong candidate for the position.

 How can I make my employment gaps appear more positive on my resume?